Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Introduction

 \section{Introduction}

-Individuals and organizations are increasingly using generative artificial intelligence (GenAI) to help with their economic decisions.\footnote{For example, SmartSimple Cloud is a grant management software that helps grantmakers allocate funds across different philanthropic initiatives by summarizing and grading grant applications \citep{SmartSimple_blog}.
-Fintech companies like Wealthfront and Betterment use AI for investment advisory, while academic researchers have demonstrated how large language models can be used to analyze market data and construct stock portfolios \citep{ko2024can, pelster2024can}.} This trend is accelerated by the rise of AI agents that can interact with the external environment and autonomously take actions on behalf of the user \citep{OpenAI_2025}, making it possible to even fully delegate economic decisions to GenAI.
+Individuals and organizations are increasingly using generative artificial intelligence (GenAI) to help with their economic decisions.\footnote{For example, GenAI is used in the context of financial trading \citep{cheng2025does,even2025effect}, hiring \citep{shrm2025talent,JAMA}, and pricing \citep{chafkin2025bloomberg}. } This trend is accelerated by the rise of AI agents that can interact with the external environment and autonomously take actions on behalf of the user \citep{OpenAI_2025}, making it possible to even fully delegate economic decisions to GenAI.

 Unlike classification and prediction tasks, where machine-learning methods and AI systems have been traditionally deployed, economic decisions often do not have an objectively ``correct'' answer that applies to everyone.
-Instead, these economic problems confront agents with trade-offs (e.g., higher payoff vs. earlier payoff, efficiency vs. equity, riskier but potentially higher rewards vs. safer but lower rewards) and the optimal choices depend on the agent's preferences.
-To fully realize the potential gains from delegating economic decisions to GenAI, people must hold correct beliefs about how this technology behaves when instructed to act on their behalf.
-If people correctly anticipate GenAI's behavior, then judicious delegation of the appropriate decision problems to GenAI can save time and effort.
-But if people misperceive the degree of alignment between the GenAI choices and the user's preferences, they may make suboptimal delegation decisions and even end up worse off than without access to GenAI.
+Instead, these economic problems confront agents with trade-offs (e.g., higher payoff vs. earlier payoff, efficiency vs. equity, riskier rewards with a higher expectation vs. safer rewards with a lower expectation) and the optimal choices depend on the agent's preferences.
+To fully realize the potential gains from delegating economic decisions to GenAI, users must hold correct beliefs about how this technology behaves when instructed to act on their behalf.
+If users correctly anticipate GenAI's behavior, then judicious delegation of the appropriate decision problems to GenAI can save time and effort.
+But, as our theoretical analysis in \cref{sec:theory} shows, if users misperceive the degree of alignment between the GenAI choices and their own preferences, users may make suboptimal delegation decisions and even end up worse off than without access to GenAI.